-Deally and Marken Scenario 2a - Built and Natura Il Heritage (SA Objective 3) Scenario 1 × Scenario 2b - There would be no different effects for scenarios 2a and 2b as these are only differentiated on the basis of the provision references to Scenario 2 below cover both sub-options. n of employment lan d in Kibı worth.
-Therefore Nature of effects Bowden is one of the oldest settlements in Leicestershire due to its Angle-Savon origins and its character would need to be respected by any ne Effects on built and natural heritage would be most prominent for Scenario 1.
-Scenario 2 has the potential I to affect the char acter to a lesser extent.
-Sensitivity of receptors aignificant development There is a 'saved' Local Plan policy EV/3 that defines an Area of Separation between Great Bowden and Market Harb seeks to maintain the principle of separation. ore Strategy policy y Effects could be mitigated through application of plan policies on design.
-However, at higher levels of development, there will be an inevitable change the scale of the settlement that will alter its character.
+Duilt and Nature Scenario 2a - Built and Natura al Heritage (SA Objective 3) Scenario 1 × Scenario 2b - There would be no different effects for scenarios 2a and 2b as these are only differentiated on the basis of the provision of employment land in Kibworth.
+Therefore references to Scenario 2 below cover both sub-options.
+Nature of effects Bowden is one of the oldest settlements in Leicestershire due to its Angle-Savon origins and its character would need to be respected by any new Effects on built and natural heritage would be most prominent for Scenario 1.
+Scenario 2 has the potential to affect the char acter to a lesser extent.
+Sensitivity of receptors of Great Bowden is largely in a Conservation Area and contains 56 listed buildings including a Grade I (Church of St Peter and St Paul) and a Grade II (The Old Rectory).
+The area is largely rural in nature and the urban form is small scale, low density with a unique character that could be affected by significant development.
+There is a 'saved' Local Plan policy EV/3 that defines an Area of Separation between Great Bowden and Market Harborough and Core Strategy policy seeks to maintain the principle of separation.
+Effects could be mitigated through application of plan policies on design.
+However, at higher levels of development, there will be an inevitable change in the scale of the settlement that will alter its character.
 This could also create a contrast between the 'new' and 'old' development.
-Likelihood of effects For Scenario 1 and to a certain extent Scenario 2, it would be likely that development would either be at a higher density, or would need to cover more land.
-It is unlikely that development would affect the physical and visual area of separation known as 'Bowden Ri be respected.
-There is sufficient land available to meet requirements under both scenarios without having However, it is unclear whether any sites would need to be allocated for development at this stage given the appeal decision allowing 70 dwellings. to develop sensiti ve area is to the south.
+Likelihood of effects For Scenario 1 and to a certain extent Scenario 2, it would be likely that development would either be at a higher density, or would need to cover more land. dge'; although its to develop sensiti level of current co ve area s to the south.

 Significance Scenario 1 has the potential for negative effects on the settlement edge of Great Bowden.
 Given that the importance of maintaining areas of separation with Market Harborough it is likely that development would not occur to the south of the settlement.
 Nevertheless, housing is fairly low density, overlooking green space, and this would be permanently altered if substantial development occurred.
-There should be potential to deliver lower density / smaller scale development though, hence only a minor negative effect is predicted. the density of development could be reduced on larger sites.
+There should be potential to deliver lower density / smaller scale development though, hence only a minor negative effect is predicted.
+Significance For Scenario 2, the effects would be similar in nature, but smaller in scale, so a neutral effect is predicted as fewer sites would need to be allocated / the density of development could be reduced on larger sites.
 Recommendation - Development in Great Bowden ought to be low density and carefully designed to ensure that it is in keeping with the scale and character of the settlement.
 The Conservation Area and number of listed buildings would need to be respected.